Visit the facultyREAD MORE

 The Perdana University Graduate School of Medicine (PUGSOM) offers the first and only Graduate Entry Medical programme in Malaysia.
 This is a US-style curriculum and prepares the student to sit for the United States Medical Licensing Examination (USLME).

-As a Graduate Entry Medical programme, prerequisites are a Bachelor’s degree in Science e.g. Biomedical Sciences, Biochemistry, Biotechnology, Immunology, Genetics, Immunogenetics, Nutrition or Pharmacy with a minimum CGPA of 3.5.
+A prerequisite is a Bachelor’s degree in any of the Sciences such as Biomedical Sciences, Biochemistry, Biotechnology, Immunology, Genetics, Immunogenetics, Nutrition or Pharmacy with a minimum CGPA of 3.5.

 Our coursework utilises an online Moodle platform, which provides the student with our exclusive curriculum and direct access to our esteemed panel of lecturers, while delivering numerous exam and quiz questions, as well as offering each student a uniquely tailored step-by-step plan and exclusive test-taking strategies for their success.

 The unique combination of our exclusive content, as well as student freedom, flexibility, full-time access, and support from our panel of expert lecturers is what sets the PUGSOM MD programme apart from others.
 This gives our students a massive advantage on the road to success on their exam and during the match, if they wish to be matched for residency.
-Our track record for success is evident not only in the number of student success stories we’ve accumulated over the past three years, but also in having an over 95% student success rate in the 1st graduated cohort and over 80% success rate in the second graduate cohort, for USMLE, for both step 1 and step 2 CK and Step 2 CS.
-Our 3rd cohort, which will graduate in 2017, is now preparing for the Step 2 CS in full swing, for which the students are sent to USA, under the mentorship of the University.
+Our track record for success is evident not only in the number of student success stories we have accumulated over the past three years, but also in having an over 95% student success rate in the 1st graduated cohort and over 80% success rate in the second graduate cohort, for USMLE, for both Step 1 and Step 2 CK and Step 2 CS.
+Our 3rd cohort, graduated in 2017.

 We take each student and evaluate them thoroughly from their first week of their MD programme, ensuring that their areas of concern are addressed immediately, thus allowing us to guide our students both as a whole and on an individual basis.
 Our programme covers all aspects of the ‘testable’ material as set by the USMLE organization and teaches students what they need to know in order to master the exact skills and strategies required to pass the exam.
 By purposefully keeping our class sizes small, we provide each student with complete immersion into the different clinical scenarios we present for maximum skill building and success on the actual Step 2 CS exam.